Chilwell replacement, Christensen's contract and how Chelsea's January transfer window could look

 Loans

-Chelsea could also see one or two players leave on loan, with centre-back Malang Sarr chief among them.
+Chelsea could also see one or two players leave on loan, with centre-back Malang Sarr the most likely to depart.

 AC Milan have already shown an interest in the 22-year-old, and once Chelsea have decided how they will set about replacing Chilwell, the Premier League outfit will respond to enquiries as to Sarr's availability.

-A loan for Hakim Ziyech, meanwhile, has been floated on the market by his representatives, attracting interest from Barcelona, Dortmund and Milan.
+A loan for Hakim Ziyech, meanwhile, has been floated by his representatives, attracting interest from Barcelona, Dortmund and Milan.

 Just as it was in the summer, however, any potential exit is expected to be blocked by Chelsea, who still consider the ex-Ajax winger as part of their plans.